ibm-cloud-docs/Backup/restore-SQLDB.md

 10. Click Share.
 The Process Details dialog shows the status of the share process.
 When the share is available, the share path appears next to the dialog box.
 11. Click Copy Path to Clipboard.
 The path is now available for you to paste into the Granular Restore application.
 12. Start the granular restore.
-    - To restore SharePoint items, start the Granular Restore for Microsoft&reg; SharePoint application on a SharePoint 2010 or 2013 system.
+    - To restore SharePoint items, start the Granular Restore for Microsoft SharePoint application on a SharePoint 2010 or 2013 system.
-    - To restore SQL Server database items, start the Granular Restore for Microsoft&reg; Exchange and SQL application on an SQL Server system.
+    - To restore SQL Server database items, start the Granular Restore for Microsoft Exchange and SQL application on an SQL Server system.
 13. Paste the path for the SQL safe set share into the Granular Restore application.
 14. Select and restore your data.
 15. When you no longer need to share the safe set, click Stop.
 When you click Stop or the share idle time is reached, the Process Details dialog shows that the share is no longer available.